 Beth Parchin (Rebecca Hall) is a New York-based school teacher who lives in a lake house built by her architect husband, Owen (Evan Jonigkeit).
-The couple had a happy married life for 14 long years until Owen shot himself at night one day.
+The couple had a happy married life for 14 long years until Owen shot himself one night.
 He took a boat and killed himself in the middle of the lake, leaving behind an ominous suicide note.

-While packing the items in the house, Beth finds ominous writings in Owen’s diary, but she ignores them after deciphering their meaning.
+While packing the items in the house, Beth finds ominous writings in Owen’s diary, but she ignores them initially.
 Later that night, Beth dreams about Owen sending her a text and calling her to meet her outside the house.
 Shaken by the nightmare, Beth checks Owen’s phone.
 While scrolling through the gallery, she finds a photo of a strange woman that looks like Beth but isn’t her.

 Beth shows the picture to her friend, Claire Woodward (Sarah Goldberg), at school.
-Claire also believes that it’s Beth in the photo, but Beth argues that she doesn’t have the gown worn by the woman in the picture.
+Claire also believes that it’s Beth in the photo, but Beth argues that she doesn’t have the gown worn by the woman in the photo.
 Claire convinces Beth that she is struggling with the tragedy and thus finding her existence by digging up the past.
-The girl hangs out later that night, and at the bar, Beth reveals that she feels an unusual presence at the house, maybe a ghost.
+They hang out later that night, and at the bar, Beth reveals that she feels an unusual presence at the house, maybe a ghost.

 Major Spoilers Ahead

 At the house, Beth sensed an eerie shadow constantly looking at her or following her.
-In her sleep, Beth believed that the shadow was Owen’s spirit trying to communicate with her.
+Beth believed that the shadow was Owen’s spirit trying to communicate with her in her sleep.
 Beth followed the spirit and reached a hidden “night house” on the other side of the lake.
 From outside the house, Beth saw Owen trying to kiss a woman in the bedroom.
 There were other women in the house who resembled Beth.

 However, as soon as Beth entered the house, she blanked out and woke up from the dream.
 Instantly, Beth checked Owen’s laptop and found tons of pictures of other women who looked a little like Beth.
 During the daytime, Beth went into the woods and found the house she saw in her sleep.
 The house resembled their house but was utterly unattended and ruined.
 Later, the local caretaker, Mel (Vondie Curtis-Hall), confessed to Beth that her late husband brought other women in her absence.

-Later that night, Madelyne, stricken by guilt, visited Beth.
-She spoke in honesty and informed Beth that she didn’t sleep with her husband but would have.
+Later that night, Madelyne, struck by guilt, visited Beth and revealed to her that she didn’t sleep with her husband but would have.
 One afternoon, Owen brought her to the night house, where they kissed each other.
-Suddenly, Owen started hurting Madelyne, and she asked him to stop, and he did.
-For some reason, Owen began to crying and felt guilty.
+Suddenly, Owen started hurting Madelyne, and she asked him to stop, which he did.
+For some reason, Owen began to cry and felt guilty.
 He drove Madelyne back to her home, and before leaving, he told her that he had to end it for good.
-Madelyne thought Owen felt guilty about cheating on Beth, and he would end his illicit affairs for his loyal wife.
+Madelyne thought Owen felt guilty about cheating on Beth, and that he would end his illicit affairs for his loyal wife.
 But it wasn’t the case.

 A heavily inebriated Beth visited the night house to unravel the mystery.
 While searching the ruined premise, Beth found multiple dead bodies under the floorboards.
 Beth ran away from there in a panic.
 She called Claire in fear, but she didn’t pick up.
 At midnight, the invisible spirit contacted Beth again.
 For a moment, Beth believed it was Owen, but the spirit denied it.

-In Act 1, Beth narrated a past event to Claire where she told her about her death experience when she was seventeen.
-When Beth was in Tennessee, she went on a trip with a friend in her high school.
-Their car met a deadly accident, and they flipped over the side of the mountain.
+In Act 1, Beth narrates a past event to Claire, where she tells her about her death experience when she was seventeen.
+When Beth was in Tennessee, she went on a trip with a friend from her high school.
+Their car was in a deadly accident, and they flipped over the side of the mountain.
 Due to the fatal accident, Beth’s lungs were crushed, and they had to airlift her out of the car.
 According to Beth, her heart stopped for four minutes.
-She was literally dead for that moment.
-However, when she came back to life, she symbolically cheated death.
-And the carrier of death came looking for her.
+She was literally dead at that moment.
+However, when she came back to life, she symbolically cheated death, which is why the carrier of death came looking for her.

-To trick “nothing,” Owen constructed a similar house in the form of a maze with reversed spaces to weaken the dark forces.
-He read those occult tricks from Caerdroia and even bought the Louvre Voodoo Doll to keep the devil away.
-However, when these tricks failed, Owen brought Beth’s look-alike to the house and sacrificed their souls to death so that it would leave Beth alone.
-However, in the end, all his attempts failed to fool death, and probably “it” compelled Owen to take his own life.
-Or maybe, Owen killed himself in guilt and end the horrors from his life.
+To trick “nothing,” Owen constructed a similar night house in the form of a maze with reversed spaces to weaken the dark forces.
+He learned those occult tricks from Caerdroia and even bought the Louvre Voodoo Doll to keep the devil away.
+However, when these tricks failed, Owen brought Beth’s look-alikes to the house and sacrificed their souls to death so that he would leave Beth alone.
+However, in the end, all his attempts failed to fool the spirit, and Owen killed himself to protect Beth.

 ‘The Night House’ Ending Explained

 The death spirit finally captured Beth in the vision.
-She saw two blood moons that symbolically represented “death’s eyes.”
-The spirit convinced Death to stop fighting as there was no running away from death.
+The spirit convinced Death to stop fighting, as there was no running away from death.
 In the real world, Claire reached the lake house and found Beth sitting on the boat floating in the lake.
-The symbolic visual looked like ferryman Charon was taking Beth away to the underworld in his boat.
+The symbolic visual looked like the ferryman, Charon, was taking Beth away to the underworld in his boat.
 As soon as Claire saw a gun in Beth’s hand, she quickly jumped into the water to save her friend.

 Claire brought Beth back to the berth, but Beth constantly stared at the floating boat as if it was still calling or waiting for her.
 Mel curiously looked in the direction and said, “There’s nothing.”
 To which Beth replied, “I know.”